18F/development-guide/project_setup/docker/README.md

 runtime (and development) libraries -- how do we do that?

-One strategy would be to create a Dockerfile which instructed Docker to include a description of these libraries (requirements.txt, package.json, Gemfile.lock, etc.) and to download those requirements into the constructed Docker image (e.g. via `pip install`, `gem install`, `npm install -g`).
+One strategy would be to create a Dockerfile which instructed Docker to include a description of these libraries (`requirements.txt`, `package.json`, `Gemfile.lock`, etc.) and to download those requirements into the constructed Docker image (e.g. via `pip install`, `gem install`, `npm install -g`).
 Any commands which use this constructed image would have the libraries already at their disposal.
 The benefit to this approach is that we could ship this image